-One thing that we know here at IBUSA is that you never want to find yourself in an argument debating whether or not it’s fair that someone who frequently skydives either can’t qualify for life insurance or is forced to pay more for his or her coverage than someone who doesn’t!
+At IBUSA, we know that you never want to argue about whether it’s fair for someone who frequently skydives to either not qualify for life insurance or be forced to pay more than someone who doesn’t.
+The reason is simple:

-What you’re likely to encounter is a very logical argument that will usually point out that those who do skydive on a consistent basis tend to be in better shape than many of us who don’t and statistically speaking, skydiving isn’t all that dangerous when compared to other “thrill-seeking” activities.
+You’re likely to encounter a logical argument that those who skydive regularly tend to be in better physical shape than those who don’t.
+Statistically speaking, skydiving isn’t as dangerous as other thrill-seeking activities.

-In 2018, there were only 13 recorded skydiving fatalities recorded after nearly 3.3 million jumps.
-Or to put it another way, that’s just one fatality per 253,669 jumps.
-Not bad!
+In fact, in 2018, there were only 13 recorded skydiving fatalities out of nearly 3.3 million jumps.
+To put it another way, that’s just one fatality per 253,669 jumps.
+Not bad at all!

-We wanted to take a moment and try and answer some of the most common questions we get from folks who do actively skydive so that we can help shed some light on what it might be like for you when applying for a traditional term or whole life insurance policy.
+That’s why we’re here to help.
+In this article, we’ll answer some common questions we receive from active skydivers to shed some light on what it might be like for you when applying for a traditional term or whole life insurance policies.
+These questions include:

 - Can skydivers qualify for traditional term or whole life insurance policies?

-- Why do insurance companies care if any individual likes to skydive?
+- Why do insurance companies care if someone likes to skydive?

-- What if I don’t claim that I am a skydiver or that I like to skydive on occasion?
+- What if I don’t disclose that I’m a skydiver or like to skydive occasionally?

-- What factors may come into play when determining if someone will be able to qualify for coverage?
+- What factors may come into play when determining if someone can qualify for coverage?

-- What can I do to help improve my chances at qualifying for the “best” possible rate?
+- How can I improve my chances of qualifying for the best possible rate?

 Can skydivers qualify for life insurance?